"Think as I think," said a man,

 In my twenties I began to explore religions outside the one in which I'd been raised.
 I spent hours, days, weeks trying to find answers to the questions I had about life, about purpose, about a supreme being who had a PLAN for ME.
 I started with the Protestant religions, those most closely related to Southern Baptists, and then branched out into Eastern religions.
 I studied the Gods of the Greeks and the Romans.

-By the time I was thirty I was a full-blown Agnostic.
-[Agnosticism: The belief that there can be no proof either that God exists or that God does not exist.]
+not exist.]
 In all my searching, reading, asking, looking, and observing I had only become LESS sure of anything I'd grown up swallowing about God.
 My limited capacity to understand the Bible and the existence of God turned out not to be the problem.
 The problem was with the concpt of God.

-At thirty-eight I embraced Atheism.
-[Atheism: Disbelief in or denial of the existence of God or gods.
-The doctrine that there is no God or gods.]
+is no God or gods.]
 History of religions taught me that men invented Gods to explain the phenomena for which they had no answers.
 As science and technology advanced, many of these phenomena were explained.
 Thunder and lightning aren't caused by angry Gods, crops don't wither because farmers don't sacrifice their prize livestock, natural disasters are not divine retribution.

 I accepted that it's okay not to have the answers.
 I believe that NOT having the answers is a poor justification for making them up.
 I have found that I am MORE sensitive the needs of others, more conscientious of their feelings now that I am personally responsible for my actions.
 There's no more safety net of God's forgiveness for my transgressions.
 There's no promise of rewards everlasting, nor the threat of unrelenting punishment.
 All I have is this life.
 I have a limited amount of days to spend and I choose to spend them with my eyes open.